 7. Lake Mead National Recreation Area

 Lake Mead National Recreation Area offers numerous year-round available activities for its boaters, swimmers, sunbathers, fishers, photographers, and hikers.
-The large lake is shared with Nevada.
+The lake is one of the top attractions in Nevada and Arizona both (they share it).

 The Mojave, Great Basin, and Sonoran Deserts – 3 of America’s 4 desert ecosystems, all come together in Lake Mead.
 In addition, this area contains astonishingly diverse wildlife as well as a variety of flora.
 There are some species that are ONLY found here and nowhere else!